 (v) The complaint involves large sums of money, including where the price of the transaction or the amount of alleged loss exceeds £5,000

 Stage One - Seeking an Agreed Solution

 After you have submitted your complaint, the DSA will, if necessary, seek any clarification from you as to the details of the complaint.
 It will then refer your complaint to the Member Company in question.
 In the vast majority of cases, this will result in a resolution to the complaint being agreed by you and the company.
 The DSA allows a period of at least 3 weeks to see if such an agreed resolution can be agreed.
-If your complaint is one of the few which does not result in an agreed resolution, then, if you wish, the DSA will refer the complaint to the DSA’s Independent Code Administrator for an adjudication.
+If your complaint is one of the few which does not result in an agreed resolution, then, if you wish, the DSA will refer the complaint to the DSA’s Independent Code Regulator for an adjudication.